Your Appointment

 • Follow-up appointment: 45–60 minutes

-• Baby appointment: 90 minutes
+• Baby appointment: 90 minutes first appointment, 60 minutes follow-up

-If more than one issue needs addressing, I will help you prioritise so that the most important concern is managed first.
+If more than one issue needs addressing, I will help you prioritise so that your most important concern is managed first.

 Appointment Costs